GiantRavens/backblazeS3/readme.md

 The first time you run the app the AWS modules will be downloaded as needed.

-## TODO
+## TODO - Areas to Explore Further
-1. DONE dep is deprecated - swap out for go mod
-2. Naming issues - backblazeS3/backblazeS3, ec.
-2. 'returning bool' on success is odd - return the err instead
-3. hard code the config info in a struct, skip the whole JSON config marshal/unmarshal - its ok for a POC
-4. main needs to be formatted (in fact - should lint for a clean example of code)
+1. return actual errors in functions instead of bool
+2. store config info key/secrets management, or directly in a struct
+3. full golang linting i.e. proper Go comments